KhoaHLA/KhoaHLA/README.md

 # 💫 About Me:
 I'm currently pursuing B.S. in Data Science, University of Infomation Technology (UIT).
 I have a passion for data analytics, machine learning, and artificial intelligence, and look forward to using my knowledge and abilities in these areas.
 I am motivated to make contributions to practical projects, keep abreast of new technologies, and work in fast-paced teams to solve complex problems through data-driven solutions.
+Also, I'm seeking for an internship programs of Data Engineer/Data Science

 ## 🌐 Socials: